Doug Pazienza BSc, Dip. Humanistic Counselling, Reg. MBACP

 Please be sure to leave your telephone number if your call goes to my personal voicemail.

-A photo of my two-sided business card is further down the page.
+A photo of my two-sided business card is further up the page.

 Maps & Directions